diodechain/diode-docs/content/docs/Admin/diode-api-docs.md

 The API is device-wide.
 To enable the API on your device:

-1. Open the Diode app (version 1.10.7 or later)
+1\.
+Open the Diode app (version 1.10.7 or later)

-2. Navigate to any Zone and any Channel, it doesn't matter which Channel
+2\.
+Navigate to any Zone and any Channel, it doesn't matter which Channel

-3. Send the following chat command to the Channel: `/sysconfig remote-api enable`.
+3\.
+Send the following chat command to the Channel: `/sysconfig remote-api enable`.

 Messages that start with "/" are [**chat commands**](https://app.docs.diode.io/docs/features/chat-commands/).
 Chat commands and the automated responses to them don't send any data to the channel members, only the sender can see them, and they disappear after leaving the page.

-1. Next, a token will need generated.
+4\.
+Next, a token will need generated.
 To generate a token, send this chat command: `/sysconfig remote-api generate-token`

-2. To view the newly generated token, use this command: `/sysconfig remote-api view-token`
+5\.
+To view the newly generated token, use this command: `/sysconfig remote-api view-token`

 WARNING: When your API is enabled, anyone with this token can perform API functions on your behalf.
 Keep it a secret.

-1. The API is now enabled device-wide and a token has been obtained.
+6\.
+The API is now enabled device-wide and a token has been obtained.
 The device is now ready to accept API requests by whoever has the token.
 Here are some other helpful commands:

-   1. Regenerate Token (Note: This will replace the previous token):<br>`/sysconfig remote-api generate-token`
+* A) Regenerate Token (Note: This will replace the previous token):<br>`/sysconfig remote-api generate-token`
-   2. Disable API:<br>`/sysconfig remote-api disable`
+* B) Disable API:<br>`/sysconfig remote-api disable`
-   3. API Status:<br>`/sysconfig remote-api status`
+* C) API Status:<br>`/sysconfig remote-api status`
-   4. API Version:<br>`/sysconfig remote-api version`
+* D) API Version:<br>`/sysconfig remote-api version`

 ### **Calling the API (HTTP)**